-PRICE RANGE OF COMMON STOCK AND DISTRIBUTIONS
+PRICE RANGE OF COMMON STOCK

-Our common stock is traded on the Nasdaq Global Market under the symbol "HTGC."
-We completed the initial public offer of our common stock in June 2005 at a price of \$13.00 per share.
-Prior to such date, there was no public market for our common stock.
+Our common stock is traded on the NASDAQ Global Market under the symbol "HTGC."
+We completed the initial public offer of our common stock in June 2005 at the price of \$13.00 per share.
+Prior to such date there was no public market for our common stock.

-The following table sets forth the range of high and low sales prices of our common stock as reported on the Nasdaq Global Market and the dividends declared by us for each fiscal quarter since our initial public offer.
+The following table sets forth the range of high and low closing prices of our common stock as reported on the NASDAQ Global Market and the dividends declared by us for each fiscal quarter since our initial public offer.
 The stock quotations are interdealer quotations and do not include markups, markdowns or commissions.